Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Resonant instabilities

 Recall that:

 Substituting in numbers and solving equation \ref{equ:resonanceWang} for resonant wavenumber $k_r$, this gives

-For $A_W=1$, $k_r$ matches Wang's value.
+For $A_W=1$, $k_r$ matches Wang et. al.'s value.
 The values of $\omega_1$ seem to approximate the real part of the frequency in the vicinity of the resonance but do not have an imaginary component.
 We can recover an approximate imaginary component by calculating the next term in the perturbatative expansion.
 This can be shown to be

 where $\chi^R$ and $\chi^L$ are the solutions to

 such that $\chi^L\chi^R=0$.
 This evaluates to

 For comparison, the exact value for the frequency of this unstable mode at the resonant wavelength (computed by solving for the eigenvalues of the full matrix) is